 Evaluation of the epigenome, microbiome, and metabolome dynamics and their interaction with the adiposity increase in the maternal-infant axis

-The aim of this project is to characterize epigenetic alterations in the maternal-infant axis that could be related to the development of obesity and metabolic disorders in early infancy.
-The identification of these alterations will permit the development of personalized preventive strategies against obesity and related comorbidities.
-We are approaching this objective combining different omic techniques (epigenomics, metabolomics and metagenomics).
+This project’s goal is to characterize epigenetic changes within the maternal-infant axis that may be associated with the onset of obesity and metabolic disorders in early infancy.
+Identifying these alterations will enable the development of personalized preventive strategies against obesity and its associated comorbidities.
+To achieve this objective, we are employing a combination of various omics techniques, including epigenomics, metabolomics, and metagenomics.